 2020 Vision for the Future

-As NEI develops a strategic plan for 2020 and beyond, NEI is engaging stakeholders including researchers, patients, clinicians, care givers, and vision advocates.
 In October 2019, NEI Council endorsed a strategy to organize the plan around cross-cutting Areas of Emphasis.
-For each Area of Emphasis, NEI will host panels composed of experts representing each of NEI’s program areas with the aim of fostering dialogues across traditional vision research disciplines and to capitalizing on recent scientific opportunities.
+For each Area of Emphasis, NEI is hosting panels composed of experts representing each of NEI’s program areas with the aim of fostering dialogues across traditional vision research disciplines and capitalizing on recent scientific opportunities.

 Areas of Emphasis